 Depending on availability of certified instructors, disciplines offered can include archery, rifle, pistol, shotgun, muzzleloader, living history, and hunting and wildlife.
 Returning participants may move through different levels, such as beginning, intermediate and advanced, for some disciplines.
 The beginning rifle discipline must be completed before taking the other firearms disciplines.

 WHEN & WHERE

-Two sessions are held annually as the Bull's-Eye 4-H Club at Hervida 4-H Camp near Waterford, Ohio.
+Two sessions are held annually as the Bull’s-Eye 4-H Club at Hervida 4-H Camp near Waterford, Ohio.
 Members can participate in one or both sessions in a year.
-A session has approximately 7 meetings.
-Members must attend half of a session's shooting meetings for completion.
-The Spring Session is held almost every Sunday afternoon from mid-March through mid-May.
-The Fall Session is from mid-October through the end of November on almost every Sunday afternoon.
+A session has approximately six meetings.
+Members must attend half of a session’s shooting meetings for completion.
+The Spring Session is held from March to May and the Fall Session is from October to November.
+Rain or shine, the meetings are held on Sunday afternoons.

 Click here for Bull's-eye 4-H Club Flyer with Meeting Dates, Discipline Descriptions & Time Tables.